 Reforging: Reforge for Hit and Expertise cap first, then reforge for Crit.
 Reforge out of excess Hit and Expertise first, then Haste, then Mastery.

 Gems: Delicate (Agility) gems in Red sockets.
 Deadly (Agi/Crit) in Yellow sockets.
 Glinting (agi/hit) in blue sockets.

 For detailed discussion of Glyphs, see the guides in Links, below.
 However, here’s a good loadout to get started quickly with:

-Major: Glyph of Animal Bond, Glyph of Liberate, Glyph of Aimed Shot.
+Major: Glyph of Animal Bond, Glyph of Liberation, Glyph of Aimed Shot.

 Minor: Glyph of Aspect of the Cheetah is great, as is Glyph of Fetch – with the latter, your pet can loot for you!

 You should almost always use a profession enhancement item if it provides appropriate stats instead of a general enchant.